-There is a lot of Wall Street jargon, so if you are not $$$-minded but you want to understand how an ignorance had cause a catastrophe, you might end up frowning like me throughout watching this movie.
-This story tells you how 8 millions of peoples lose homes, while all lose jobs, pension saving, 401k in 2008…all worth 5 trillion.
+This movie contains a lot Wall Street jargon, you might end up frowning like me throughout watching it.
+This basically revised financial catastrophe back in 2008, about how millions of peoples lose homes, lose jobs, lose pension saving…all worth 5 trillion.
 And… that was just USA only.

 All boiled down to one commodity: WATER.
 He noticed it and made “bet against” American economy for many many 100x folds before 2 groups of investors; one is garage hedge fund giddy boys and another is senior (played by Steve Carell) who always feel the monetary system was fraudulent and dark but couldn’t appoint where.
-Those who noticed must not spook the public.
-Never thought Steve Carell can carry un-comedy act so well.
+Those who noticed must not spook the public!

 I am not gonna lie.
 Movies teach me a lot than my own life.
 This movie teaches a big lesson that is thinking way way way long-term.
 Which I need to improve.
 This movie proved that geniuses had fail – a book written by Robert Lowenstein (When Geniuses Failed) which is closely related to this insulting event.

 Everyone in that crisis was weakening, massively downgrading towards disparage.
 They didn’t show us peoples jumping out of windows, suicide.
 Every mind had a wishful thinking; “When the world is going to end?”

 I was most fascinated by Dr Burry’s character whom his natural state is socially awkward, making himself appearing refutable…that Scion Capital investors wanted to bring down his idea and sue him before he brought them insane billions amount of wealth & moral redemption.